jererobles/mesh-ai/README.md

 # The New ~Bing~ Everything

-A simple implementation of ChatGPT API in an attempt to replicate the "new Bing" in an extensible manner.
+A simple implementation of the ChatGPT API in an attempt to replicate the "new Bing" in an extensible manner.

-The code is a bit crappy given its mostly written by AI at this point :)

 Read the [blogpost here](https://blog.jererobles.me/b/6F9D6A3A-A8A7-4E47-8CDB-1FFD0C3A1D85/The-new-everything).